josephbertino/phrase_guess/README.md

 * I made a CSS specification for ".lose > h1"

 3. If the player loses the round, I changed the background color of the '#overlay' element to 'lightcoral'

+4. The player can also choose letters to play by using their keyboard!
+Don't worry... letters that have already been guessed will be disabled on both the keybaord and the mouse UI for the remainder of the round.